-Wednesday’s ‘The Young And The Restless’ Spoilers: Amanda Gets A Huge Shock
+Wednesday's 'The Young And The Restless' Spoilers: Amanda Gets A Huge Shock

-The Young and the Restless spoilers for Wednesday, February 17, tease that Nick offers Chelsea his support as she continues to work hard in her stroke recovery.
-Elsewhere, Adam runs into Rey, and he manages to stir up some trouble with Sharon’s new husband.
+The Young and the Restless spoilers for Wednesday, February 17, tease that Nick will offer Chelsea his support as she continues to work hard in her stroke recovery.
+Elsewhere, Adam runs into Rey, and he manages to stir up some trouble with Sharon's new husband.
 Finally, Amanda gets quite a surprise when Naya shows back up in her life after Amanda had made her peace with her birth family.

 Nick (Joshua Morrow) offers to help out Chelsea (Melissa Claire Egan), according to SheKnows Soaps.
-Although she can’t speak, Chelsea is glad to see Nick (Joshua Morrow).
+Although she can't speak, she is glad to see him.
 However, Chelsea thinks about the possibility of Adam (Mark Grossman) and Sharon (Sharon Case) having an affair.
 She wishes she could ask Nick to find out more information about the situation.

 Although Nick can't tell what Chelsea is thinking, he does end up with an inkling of the trouble that Adam is causing for Sharon and Rey (Jordi Vilasuso) when Mariah (Camryn Grimes) clues him in.
 Nick takes it upon himself to tell his brother to stop messing with Sharon.